ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
-- The **gateway node** is the node through which a user accesses the SQL interface.
-- One of the replicas holds a "range lease".
+- For each range, there is a replica that holds a "range lease".
+This replica is known as the **leaseholder** (its node is the **leaseholder node**).
 This replica manages the read and write requests for its range.
-This replica is known as the **leaseholder**, and its node is the **leaseholder node**.
 - When a user submits a SQL statement, the gateway node identifies the leaseholder for the range of interest, and sends the read or write request to the leaseholder.
-(More on reads and writes  later...)
+- We will discuss reads and writes in more detail later...
 @ulend
 @snapend